ivxxi/quotes/README.md

 Crystal Alice

 ## Description
-This website allows a user to search a Github profile using the usernames and view the available repositories -live link: https://ivxxi.github.io/quotes/
+This website allows a user to add quotes to the webpage.
+-live link: https://ivxxi.github.io/quotes/

 ## Features